Up to date

 This page aims to list all features currently supported by Godot.

-This page lists features supported by the current development version of Godot (4.0.alpha).
-Some of these features may not be available in the current stable release series (3.x).
+This page lists features supported by the current stable version of Godot (4.0).
+Some of these features may not be available in the LTS release series (3.x).

 Can run both the editor and exported projects: